mugahed94/Hotel-Management-System/README.md

 - Should see revenue progress with time to acquire marketing info.
 - Can veiw guests and staff status and/or cancel requests.
 - Select specific hotel to administrate.
+- Provide marketing information to the system.
+- Organize housekeeping tasks and schedules.
+- Add hotels and post available bookings.

 ### Guest
 The guest shoud be able to: